 Course Introduction

 This course covers the practical systems structure and algorithms in wireless systems, with contents balancing between engineering principles and industrial practice.
-The course provides students with comprehensive technical capabilities to develop wireless systems and algorithms in practical hardware and software.
+The course provides students with comprehensive technical capabilities to develop wireless system and hardware that are applicable to 5G, LTE and WiFi systems.

 Upon completing this industrial course, participants will receive the Wireless System Certification, issued by InnoMountain Academy.